Srrrrini/Nova/docs/backend-design.md

 }
 ```

-The request returns immediately while the agent works.
-Later requests can fetch the generated plan once ready.
+The request runs synchronously.
+If the prompt chain completes successfully the response contains the finished plan; otherwise it reports `status: "failed"` with an error message.

 #### Fetch Plan
 `GET /api/v1/meetings/{meetingId}/plan`